 1987 and Jonathan now joins the farm full time working alongside his father in the position ‘Driers Mate’.
 As the decade moved into the 90’s Jonathan really starts to take a handle of the business, he continues to manage the Hop Harverst and drying and the farm starts growing ornamental plants and selling them to independent garden centers.

 In 2004 Little Halden Farm Grew and Dried its last ever Hop Harvest.
 This would bring to an end a tradition that had been ongoing for 154 years.
-The farm was now going in new directions and planning was underway to design something that the farm had never seen before.
+The farm was now going in new directions.
+Planning was now underway to design something new that the farm had never seen before.

 2012 Little Halden Farm Glamping was ready and open to the public.